-Parents/carers have a responsibility to ensure that their child is in the playground by 8.40am so that they are in time for morning registration at 8.55am.
+Parents/carers have a responsibility to ensure that their child is in school between 8.30-8.45 so that they are in class for morning registration at 8.45am.
+Our school gates are open at 8.30am each day.

-All children arriving after registration must report to the school office where their lateness will be recorded.
-If a child has not arrived before 9.30 when registers close, a 'U' code is registered (unauthorised absence).
+All children arriving after 8.45 must report to the school office where their lateness will be recorded.
+If a child has not arrived before 9.15am when registers close, a 'U' code is registered (unauthorised absence).